 Estate taxes, too

-Few filers are affected by the federal estate tax because estates valued at up to $5.25 million for 2013 are exempt from taxation.
-Separate state estate and inheritance taxes, however, could be costly for same-sex couples living in states that do not recognize their marriages.
+Few filers are affected by the federal estate tax because estates valued at up to $5.43 million for 2015 are exempt from taxation.
+Separate state estate and inheritance taxes, however, remained costly for same-sex couples living in states that do not recognize their marriages.

 Taxation of estates or property left to heirs

 District of Columbia: estate tax

 Hawaii: estate tax